Skip to Main Content

 Medicine to increase stem cells (mobilization)

-The donor gets a medicine called granulocyte-colony stimulating factor (G-CSF).
-G-CSF helps move stem cells from the bone marrow into the blood.
+A medicine, called a growth factor, is given to help move stem cells from the bone marrow into the blood.
 This process is called mobilization.

-Donors get a G-CSF injection (shot) once a day for a few days.
-Female donors of childbearing age must have a pregnancy test before taking G-CSF.
+More than one growth factor medicine may be given.
+It is usually given as an injection (shot) once a day for a few days.
+Females of childbearing age must have a pregnancy test before taking growth factors.

-Most side effects of G-CSF are mild and go away soon after the injections stop.
+Growth factor side effects: Most side effects of growth factors are mild and go away soon after the injections stop.
 Side effects include:

 • Fatigue (feeling tired)